Assaulting a Police Officer Defence Lawyers Sydney

-Our criminal lawyers believe that being charged with Assaulting a police officer can be one of the most unjust experiences a person can face in the criminal courts.
+Defending against assaulting a police officer charges can be one of the most unjust experiences a person can face in the criminal courts.
 It is not unusual for police to falsely accuse people of assaulting them in circumstances where the police were the ones to have engaged in unlawful, violent conduct.
 It is shocking to discover that some of the people tasked with protecting you are liars.
 At times it can feel like a David and Goliath battle with an army of police facing off against you and your lawyer.

 We’re ready to fight the police with you.
 We are not scared to call out their bullying tactics for what they are.
 This is why our criminal lawyers have great success in defending charges of Assaulting a police officer.